Winford W. Barrow: Career

 After a tour of duty as chief of the Operations Division of the Fifth Coast Guard District, he became the commanding officer of the Eighth Coast Guard District in 1974.

+In 1975, Admiral Barrow served as the chair for a Coast Guard Marine Board of Investigation for the S.S.
+Edmund Fitzgerald, which was convened in Cleveland, Ohio, to examine the facts surrounding this casualty and to make recommendations to prevent the recurrence of similar casualties.

 Barrow retired from the military in 1978.
 Decorations he received during his career included the Coast Guard Commendation Medal, the World War II Victory Medal, the American Campaign Medal, the Asiatic-Pacific Campaign Medal, the Navy Occupation Service Medal and the National Defense Service Medal.